Search

-terminal-icon-512x5122 Like many of us, I’ll be quite busy over the Christmas holiday visiting friends and relatives out of town.
+Like many of us, I’m often busy and out of the home, leaving my Mac on a desk.
 I regularly use my home machine as a local fileserver though and other people in the household are dependent on it being up and running.
 Now here’s the situation I’m presented with: I leave town earlier than my housemates do, but I don’t want to have to rely on someone who is not particularly computer savvy to put my Mac to sleep, so what do I do?
-Schedule it!
+Schedule the sleeping and waking events, of course!
+And in this case, it’ll be done through the command line.

 1) it’s geeky